publiccodenet/about/activities/communication/communications-plan.md

 Our audience is individuals from potential public member organizations, codebase communities, donors, staff, and board members.

-We believe we'll find them in fora organized by/for:
+We believe we'll find them in fora organized by and for:

-* public tech fora, for example Code4NL
+* public technology enthusiasts, for example Code4NL
 * public organization leadership, for example CommonGround or OneTeamGov
 * public organization middle management, for example iBestuur or Apolitical
-* think tanks, for example FSFE, Ford Foundation, New America Foundation,  Beeck Center for Social Impact and Innovation or Code for America
+* think tanks, for example the Free Software Foundation Europe, Ford Foundation, New America Foundation, Beeck Center for Social Impact and Innovation or Code for America
 * potential codebase communities and stakeholders - including commercial vendors

 ## Success criteria and indicators for target fora

-Nota bene: none of these goals contain 'hype' or 'coolness' because being perceived as trendy or zeitgeisty /won't/ help us build the trustworthy reputation or longterm relationships we need to succed.
+Note: none of these goals contain 'hype' or 'coolness'.
+This iis because being perceived as trendy or zeitgeisty will not help us build the trustworthy reputation or longterm relationships we need to succed.

 ### Public tech fora